FOR THE FIRST TIME EVER!

-MORE DETAILS COMING SOON.
 NO ADVANCED TICKETS WILL BE SOLD.

-Matt is the founder and CEO of Cooks Venture.
-Prior to Cooks Venture, he founded and served as COO of Blue Apron, the trailblazing meal-kit company that reimagined the way food is produced, distributed, and prepared for home chefs.
+Matt is the founder and CEO of Cooks Venture, one of our Sponsors Prior to Cooks Venture, he founded and served as COO of Blue Apron, the trailblazing meal-kit company that reimagined the way food is produced, distributed, and prepared for home chefs.
 Matt developed and managed Blue Apron’s supply chain, led a team of over 5,000 manufacturing employees at six national centers, and built a network of over 250 farmers, ranchers, and agronomists.
 Matt’s goal is nothing short of building a food system for the future, changing industrial agriculture and creating a regenerative system to reverse climate change while providing consumers with food choices that are exceptional in quality and taste.
 He serves on the boards of Goodwill International and The Charlie Cart Project, which works to educate the next generation about the connections between food, health, and the environment.

 He will be teaching the basics of how to cut up a chicken.

-Jim and Rhenda have a YouTube channel for called Heartiness Approach where they emphasize growing and eating real food, fitness, being emotionally well and doing that all in the setting of a homestead.
+Jim and Rhenda have a YouTube channel called Heartiness Approach where they emphasize growing and eating real food, fitness, being emotionally well and doing that all in the setting of a homestead.
 We encourage as many seniors as we can to pursue their hidden passion and realize that they can have it.
 Many other seniors are finding their own little corners of the world with small acreage and building their homesteads to live out our lives.
 Others are hoping for a chance to make that happen.
 We cheer those who have moved back to the land and encourage those who want to.
 We know we can regenerate the land, however we can also regenerate our bodies and our health.
 We believe that one of the most effective ways to defy age-related illness is to change our lifestyle to be a homestead life.